Antisocial personality disorder: Signs and symptoms

-The violent and impulsive behavior present in ASPD has been correlated with chronic boredom.
-Other studies have found that people with ASPD tend to describe emotions with ambivalence, and experience emotions such as happiness and fear less clearly than others.
-They may also experience emotions such as anger and frustration more frequently and clearly than other emotions.
-People with ASPD can have difficulty mentalizing, or understanding the mental state of others.
-They also may display a perfectly intact theory of mind, or the ability to attribute a mental state to oneself and others, but an impaired ability to understand how another individual may be affected by an aggressive action.
-These factors possibly contribute to their aggressive and criminal behavior as well as their empathy deficits.
-Despite this they may be adept at social cognition, or the ability to process and store information about other people, which can contribute to an increased ability to manipulate others.
+People with ASPD can have difficulty mentalizing, or interpreting the mental state of others.
+Alternately, they may display a perfectly intact theory of mind, or the ability to understand one's mental state, but have an impaired ability to understand how another individual may be affected by an aggressive action.
+These factors might contribute to aggressive and criminal behavior as well as empathy deficits.
+Despite this, they may be adept at social cognition, or the ability to process and store information about other people, which can contribute to an increased ability to manipulate others.